Rob Brantly: Miami Marlins (second stint)

 On February 4, 2025, Brantly signed a minor league contract with the Miami Marlins.
 On April 11, the Marlins selected Brantly's contract, adding him to their active roster.
 On April 21, after three games for the team, he was placed on the injured list due to a right lat strain.
 Brantly was transferred to the 60-day injured list on May 24.
-He was activated, but subsequently designated for assignment by Miami, on July 14.
+He was activated but subsequently designated for assignment by Miami on July 14.
 Brantly cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp on July 16.
 He was released by the Marlins organization on August 4.

 New York Yankees (second stint)

 On August 12, 2025, Brantly signed a minor league contract with the New York Yankees.
-He elected free agency on November 6.
+He made two appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, going 1-for-4 (.250).
+Brantly elected free agency following the season on November 6.